Re-Vegging? What Is, How & When To Re-Veg Weed

 - Bud-bearing mothers—crops for cloning need to stay vegging, taking up valuable space.
 Re-vegging weed plants means you get cuttings and flowers.

-- Money savings—high CBD seeds and THC seeds are expensive but necessary to start a garden.
-Re-vegging after the harvest doubles the output of each pricey investment.
+- Money savings—cannabis seeds are expensive but necessary to start a garden.
+Weed regeneration after the harvest doubles the output of each pricey investment as it allows you to get perpetual harvest and almost unlimited weed.

 Disadvantages of re-vegging cannabis plants